-Most of you already know “Rabbits Island” or “Palm Island” as one of the largest Lebanese islands, but very few know these facts.
+Most of you already know “Rabbits Island” or “Palm Island” as the largest island in Lebanon, but very few know these facts.

 1- The overall area of the islands (Rabbits, Ramkeen & Sanani) is 4.2 Km² and they’re located 5.5 Kms north-west of El-Mina, Tripoli.